Jaguar XJ-SC 1989

 |Private XJ Registration Mark, Jaguar Driving Lights, Original Jaguar Tool Set|

 The luxurious cream leather upholstery is a superb contrast to the deep red exterior paintwork and black roof.
 The supple leather retains an unblemished appearance with a lovely factory texture having never been re-connolised.
-The seat bases and bolsters show no signs of any sagging or adverse wear, and the electronic lumbar support operates just as it should.
+The seat bases show no signs of any sagging and bolsters in good order, the electronic lumbar support operates just as it should.
 The original deep pile carpet is in excellent order and unmarked.
 The Burr Walnut inlays are all in original excellent order with no cracking or lifting.
 All interior lighting, gauges, switches and electrics work as they should.

 Finished in factory Signal Red with dual pinstripe the paintwork has a brilliant uniformed deep shine throughout.
 All original panels are perfectly straight, totally rust free and gaps as per it left the factory.
 All original lights front and rear are in exceptional order with uniformed colour and a silky polished finish.
 The original electric mohair soft top operates swiftly, quietly and smoothly, there is no evidence of wear and it still has an even deep black finish as does the Factory supplied tonneau cover.
 All brightwork is in great original order as are the rubber bumper inserts which tend to distort and fade with age.
 Wonderful...